daryoush12/money-saver/README.md

 - Redux (React-redux)
 - React Material (Basic UI)

+Libraries that were suggested but leftout:

+- styled-components
+- react-router
+- prop-types

-I decided to approach this assignment with simplicity in mind so i used Redux(React-redux) to create a global store for the app where all the information is stored and then distributed to all components.
+I approached this assignment with simplicity in mind so i used Redux(React-redux) to create a global store for the app where all the information is stored and then distributed to all components.
 Keeping them decoupled and independent from eachother.
 I decided to leave out other suggested libraries because i felt like they were unnecessary for the minimum features needed for the app.
+For example router was not needed because i decided to build a single page application where user does not need to change views for different actions.

 I believe in using libraries when they solve a problem i might face during development.

 Component structure is as follows: